VimsRocz/IMU/MATLAB/README.md

     Task_3.m
     Task_4.m
     Task_5.m
-    data/
     results/
 ```

-Place your `.dat` and `.csv` data files inside the `data/` folder.
-If the folder is
+Place your `.dat` and `.csv` data files inside the top-level `Data/` folder.
-missing, the scripts will also look for the files in the repository root.
-The
-scripts save outputs and plots in `results/`.
+The scripts look there by default and save outputs and plots in `results/`.

 Run the entire pipeline from MATLAB by executing `main.m`.
 The script now
 accepts optional file names **and** a list of methods so you can run: